bntngbntng/Kafkube-Experimental/README.md

 ## Description

 This project implements a REST API system for student data integrated with Apache Kafka for asynchronous event processing.
-All services run in Docker containers and are orchestrated using Kubernetes.
+All services run in Docker containers and orchestrated using Kubernetes.

 ---
 ## Table of Contents